mozilla/solitude/docs/index.rst

 This project is based on **playdoh**.
 Mozilla's Playdoh is an open source web application template based on `Django <http://www.djangoproject.com/>`_.

-Solitude is also an awesome sounding beer from `Brewery Vivant <http://breweryvivant.com/>`_.
+Solitude is also a nice tasting beer from `Brewery Vivant <http://breweryvivant.com/>`_.
 The logo is theirs.

 Contents